 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
 To view the complete list of courses you'll take while pursuing a Bachelor of Science in Industrial and System Engineering, check out the Academic Catalog:

-The bachelor’s degree in System Engineering offered by the Tagliatela College of Engineering is accredited by the Engineering Accreditation Commission of ABET. http://www.abet.org
+The bachelor’s degree in Industrial and Systems Engineering offered by the Tagliatela College of Engineering is accredited by the Engineering Accreditation Commission of ABET. http://www.abet.org

 Enrollment and Graduation Data for the Tagliatela College of Engineering